MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-22h2-release.md

 <a name="OIDCa"> </a>
 ### Single uber patch

-SharePoint Server Subscription Edition 22H2 integrated the STS patch and WSS patch into one uber patch.
+SharePoint Server Subscription Edition 22H2 integrates the STS patch and WSS patch into one uber patch.
 Customer only needs to utilise the single integrated patch file for upgrading rather than downloading and installing two separate patch files.

 <a name="people"> </a>
 ### Customizable modern suite navigation bar color